Leichhardt - One Mile

 Educational outcomes in Leichhardt - One Mile fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational participation is high, with 31.6% of residents currently enrolled in formal education, including 12.7% in primary, 8.9% in secondary, and 3.5% pursuing tertiary education.
-Leichhardt - One Mile's 4 schools have a combined enrollment of 2,050 students, with typical Australian school conditions (ICSEA: 973) offering balanced educational opportunities.
-The educational mix includes 2 primary schools, 1 K-12 school, and a specialist school addressing specific learning needs.
-School capacity exceeds typical residential needs (23.3 places per 100 residents vs regional average of 18.0), indicating the area serves as an educational center for the broader region.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Leichhardt - One Mile's 4 schools have a combined enrollment of 2,050 students, with typical Australian school conditions (ICSEA: 973) indicating balanced educational opportunities.
+The area has 2 primary schools, 1 K-12 school, and a specialist school addressing specific learning needs.
+School capacity exceeds residential needs at 23.3 places per 100 residents compared to the regional average of 18.0, suggesting the area serves as an educational center for the broader region.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education